ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 # Conclusion

-Pickle Rick and Meeseeks have shown us the power of automated canary analysis using Spinnaker.
+Pickle Rick and Mr. Meeseeks have shown us the power of automated canary analysis using Spinnaker.
 There are still a few considerations we have to take into account, such as the importance of choosing the right metrics and filters and iterating on those after each canary release.
 Yet, having a tool like this at our disposal allows us to release more often to production, without compromising safety or quality.
 By reducing manual and ad hoc analysis only the most stable releases are deployed to production in a highly automated way.